zigtools/zls/README.md

 ### Configuration Options

 You can configure zls by editing your `zls.json` configuration file.
-Running `zls --show-config-path` will a path to an already existing `zls.json` or a path to the local configuration folder instead.
+Running `zls --show-config-path` will show a path to an already existing `zls.json` or a path to the local configuration folder instead.

 zls will look for a `zls.json` configuration file in multiple locations with the following priority:
 - In the local configuration folder of your OS (as provided by [known-folders](https://github.com/ziglibs/known-folders/blob/master/RESOURCES.md#folder-list))